 Sometimes you should.
 Sometimes the hijacker users are actually showing you where there’s an even more acute need, an even bigger problem.
 But, in other cases, they are leading you into a trap where you are solving a problem for a smaller group of users or in the worst case just them.
 This is a consulting business and if you are doing a tech startup - you don’t want to be in the business of solving one off problems for users.

-So what should to you?
+So what should you do?
 Well, there is no right answer but before diving into this new problem have this conversation with your co-founders.
 Should you explore switching the problem you are trying to solve?
 Does this user represent a larger group?
 Are the economics of your business different or broken if you serve this user or others like them?
 Does this user represent an even better opportunity for you to grow your business.

 In the case of Justin.tv, pivoting to serve video gamers was the right move.
 Our video game broadcasters always represented a small but consistent group of users.
 It tooks us 4-5 years to realize how important they were.
 Serving them didn’t change the costs of the business too much: our major costs were salaries and bandwidth and we didn’t care what video was being streamed as long as people were watching and chatting.
 Also it opened up monetization avenues that were very interesting: online video advertisers would prefer to advertise against video gameplay than general UGC content.

 If you decide you want to serve this customer that is okay!
 Remember that being good at customer service doesn’t mean serving every potential customer.
 You should always be courteous with people you can’t serve but you shouldn’t feel bad telling them that you’re focused on solving another problem.
 They’ll survive and you’ll be much more likely to serve your target customers better.
 Also, focusing in on a specific problem will help you find product/market fit.